d-Rickyy-b/Java-BlackJackBot/README.md

 # BlackJackBot

-The code is the one that runs inside https://telegram.me/BlackJackBot The code is NOT complete by now!
+The code is the one that runs inside https://telegram.me/BlackJackBot (Not anymore - i changed to Python) The code is NOT complete by now (and likely never will be)!